Kavish-Paraswar/AI-Based_Sketch_to_Face_Reconstruction/README.md

 4. ...want to share a feedback on the work
 5. ...etc.

-Send me a mail at [tejasmorkar@gmail.com](tejasmorkar@gmail.com) or [create a new Issue](https://github.com/tejasmorkar/sketch-to-color/issues/new) on this repository.
 You can also contact me through my [LinkedIn Profile](https://www.linkedin.com/in/tejasmorkar/).

 ## License